ttkostov/q-a-manager-app/readme.md

 - Create and manage categories for Q&A entries.
 - Backup and restore Q&A data using a Rust server.

-## Technologies Used
+## Technologies and Libraries Used
 - HTML/CSS
-- JavaScript (Vanilla)
+- (vanilla) JavaScript
 - [TinyColor](https://github.com/bgrins/TinyColor)
 - [Google Fonts Icons](https://fonts.google.com/icons)

 ## Live Demo
-A live version of the PWA is available at: [Q&A Manager Live Demo](https://ttkostov.github.io/q-a-manager-app/Q&AManager/pages/index.html)
+A live version is available at: [Q&A Manager Live Demo](https://ttkostov.github.io/q-a-manager-app/Q&AManager/pages/index.html).
+Due to the limited configuration options available on Github Pages, the PWA functionality doesn't work properly on the live demo.

 ## Getting Started
 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.